Maximum Overdrive: Green Goblin, AC/DC, And ALL The Cocaine

-Everyone’s favorite chicken restaurant/meth kingpin Gustavo Fring (Giancarlo Esposito) shows up long enough to see a pinball machine’s glass shatter.
+Everyone’s favorite chicken restaurant owner/meth kingpin Gustavo Fring (Giancarlo Esposito) shows up long enough to see a pinball machine’s glass shatter.
 His response—inexplicably—is to issue an agitated “your mama” to the machine.
 Then again, Stephen King has admitted to being “coked out of his mind” during the movie’s production.
 Best we not linger too long.

 We’re introduced to a handful of characters, including the hitchhiking Brett (Laura Harrington), a pervy bible peddler named Camp Loman (Chris Murney, who played Hanrahan in the hockey classic Slap Shot), and little leaguer Deke (Holter Graham), whose father works at the Dixie Boy.

 It soon becomes apparent to everyone that something fucky is going on as everything from trucks to electric knives, lawnmowers to toy police cars become homicidal.